Seeded-domotic/docs/guides/setup-hassio-on-raspberrypi3-and-docker.md

 ```

 ## 🧰 After installation
-The installation process is slow, it will take a while to HASSIO to be up and running.
+The installation process is slow, it will take a while for HASSIO to be up and running.

 HASSIO relates on seven Docker containers (`docker ps` command) to work and they should be appearing on the following order:
   - hassio_supervisor